From Me to You: Later versions

 Bobby McFerrin covered the song in his 1986 album, Spontaneous Inventions.

-In 1989 Kids Incorporated covered "From Me to You" in the Season 6 episode "Never Too Old".
 In November 2008, a slowed-down cover version using only piano and vocals became the first Beatles song to be used in a British advertising campaign when it was used in John Lewis' Christmas marketing.

 On 4 March 2016, a remixed version of the song was released by Yolanda Be Cool & DCUP.

 American indie rock band Futurebirds included the song on its 2016 EP "Portico I".